 - Home school transcripts must have a notarized signature to be official.

 - A final high school transcript that is official and shows a graduation date will be required upon graduation.
 This transcript should be sent by your high school.

-Applicants to Texas Tech University must be in good standing and eligible to return
+Applicants to Texas Tech University must be in good standing and eligible to return to all previous institutions.